PlayFab/thundernetes/docs/FAQ.md

               memory: 500Mi
 ```

+For a full sample, you can check [here](../samples/netcore/sample-requestslimits.yaml).

 ## Not supported features (compared to MPS)

 There are some features of MPS that are not yet supported on Thundernetes.